 When a student loses financial aid eligibility because they failed to make satisfactory academic progress, they may appeal that result on the basis of: an injury or illness, the death of a relative, or other special circumstance.
 If a student feels that one of these exceptions applies to them, he/she should submit a suspension appeal form to their financial aid office.
 The appeal must explain why they failed to make satisfactory progress and what has changed in their situation that will allow them to make satisfactory academic progress during the next semester.
 The District Associate Director of Financial Aid will review all pertinent information regarding the situation and may grant a suspension appeal.
 If the student is dissatisfied with the decision of the District Associate Director of Financial Aid, the case may be referred to the Financial Aid Committee for a decision.
 Final decision will then be left to the Financial Aid Committee.

 If an appeal is granted, the student will be placed on financial aid probation.
 Financial aid probation will allow the student one semester to achieve the satisfactory academic progress requirements, while still receiving financial aid.
 In order to achieve satisfactory academic progress, students enrolled in 12 credit hours or more must earn a minimum of 10 credit hours; students enrolled in 9-11 credit hours must earn a minimum of 9 credit hours; students enrolled in 6-8 credit hours a minimum of 6 credit hours; and students enrolled in 5 credit hours or less will be required to earn all hours attempted.
 Grades of “I”, “W”, “FX”, and “F” will not satisfy the course completion requirements.
 If a student fails to achieve satisfactory academic progress during that semester, they will be placed back on financial aid suspension.
 Students who wish to submit a subsequent appeal must complete a suspension appeal form, as well as an academic plan.
-Students must also appeal to change their plan.
 They must explain their circumstance and plan toward achieving satisfactory academic progress.
 The subsequent appeal will be referred to a financial aid committee for consideration.

 Exemptions and Waiver Requirements